1. Instance

 Volume Types:

-Both bootable and non-bootable volumes eligible
+Both bootable and non-bootable volumes appear in the list

 Attachment Limits

-Maximum Attachments: 10 volumes
+Maximum Attachments: 10 existing volumes

-Attached existing volumes: Count toward limit
+Attached existing volumes: Up to 10

 Exclusions:

-Boot volume does not count toward limit
+Boot volume does not count toward either limit

 Support Resources#